These cheesy scalloped potatoes are a perfect fall side dish. The creamy cheese sauce gives the potatoes a richness that is so delicious.

 Cheesy Scalloped Potatoes

-These cheesy scalloped potatoes are layered with sliced potatoes, nutmeg, onions and cream, all dripping in a wonderful cheese sauce.
+These cheesy scalloped potatoes have layers of sliced potatoes, nutmeg, onions and cream, all dripping in a wonderful cheese sauce.

 Ingredients